MCamish29/ride-guide-wdw/README.md

   - A newly created link to the website will be created

 A link to the deployed page can be found here - https://mcamish29.github.io/ride-guide-wdw/

+### Clone the Repository Code Locally

+Navigate to the GitHub Repository you want to clone to use locally on IDE:

+* Click on the code drop down button
+* Click on HTTPS
+* Copy the repository link to the clipboard
+* Open your IDE of choice (ensure you have git installed as it is require for next step)
+* Type git clone copied-git-url into the IDE terminal

+The repository has now been cloned onto local IDE for use.

 ## Credits